berkerpeksag/astor/docs/index.rst

         canonical form.

 Note 2:
-        This tool WILL TRASH the tmp_anti8 directory -- as far as it is concerned, it OWNS that directory.
+        This tool WILL TRASH the tmp_rtrip directory (unless readonly is specified) -- as far as it is concerned, it OWNS that directory.

-Note 3:
-        This tools WILL CRASH if you don't give it exactly one parameter on the command line -- the top of the tree you want to apply anti8 to.
-You can read the traceback and figure this out, right?

-Note 4:
-        I lied a little bit in notes 2 and 3.
-You can also pass **readonly** as a command line option for readonly (non-destructive mode).
-        This is primarily useful for testing astor itself.

 .. _GitHub: https://github.com/berkerpeksag/astor/